ksuess/collective.embeddedpage/README.rst

 Support
 -------

-If you are having issues, please let us know.
+If you are having issues,
-We have a mailing list located at: project@example.com
+`please let us know <https://github.com/collective/collective.embeddedpage/issues>`_.

+If you require professional support, feel free to drop us a note at info@kitconcept.com.

 License